PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

 #### Key Takeaways - Productionalization - End-to-End Pipelines

-1. Do not deploy the model; deploy the pipeline.
+1. Do not deploy the model; **deploy the pipeline**.
-2. To build a pipeline, split the system down into small well-defined components.
+2. To build a pipeline, split the system down into **small well-defined components**.
-3. Model accuracy will eventually degrade as the world changes.
+3. Model **accuracy** will eventually **degrade** as the world changes.

 ### Productionalization - Feature Stores

-Tooling for managing features is almost non-existent.
+Tooling for managing features is almost *non-existent*.

 #### The Feature Store

-Feature stores are central hubs for features.
-They transform raw data into feature values, store the values, and serve them for model training and online predictions.
+Feature stores are **central hubs for features**.
+They *transform* raw data into feature values, *store* the values, and *serve* them for model training and online predictions.

-Feature stores allow data scientists to:

-- Build a library of great features collaboratively.
-- Deploy features to production instantly.
-- Share, discover, and re-use features.

 #### Key takeaways - Productionalization - Feature Stores

-1. Building features and getting them to production is one of the hardest parts of productionizing ML.
+1. Building features and getting them **to production** is one of the hardest parts of productionizing ML.
-2. Feature stores allow data scientists to build, deploy, and share features quickly and easily.
+2. Feature stores allow data scientists to **build, deploy, and share features** quickly and easily.
-3. Feature stores complement existing ML infrastructure to bring DevOps-like capabilities to the feature lifecycle.
+3. Feature stores complement existing ML infrastructure to bring **DevOps-like capabilities** to the feature lifecycle.

 ### Testing

-Testing in ML is like trying to hit a moving target.
-The system’s behavior depends on the data’s dynamic qualities and the various model configuration choices.
+Testing in ML is like trying to hit a **moving target**.
+The system’s behavior depends on the data’s *dynamic qualities* and the various *model configuration choices*.

 #### Data Testing

-Like the unit tests for your code define and test your assumptions about the inputs, your data validation tests should do the same for training and inference input data.
-You should test for null values, abnormal statistical distributions within a feature, and the relationships between features.
+Like the unit tests for your code define and **test your assumptions about the inputs**, your data validation tests should do the same for training and inference input data.
+You should test for *null values*, *abnormal statistical distributions* within a feature, and the *relationships* between features.

 #### Model Testing

-In the training phase, you can test the impact of each hyperparameter.
+In the training phase, you can test the **impact of each hyperparameter**.

-When deploying the model, test the relationship between your offline metrics and the actual impact of the model in the real world.
+When deploying the model, test the relationship between your **offline metrics** and the actual impact of the model in the **real world**.

-Another viable smoke test can be testing your new shiny model against a simple baseline model.
-Trickle small amounts of live production data to be handled by your new model as a canary test before you fully commit.
+Another viable smoke test can be testing your new **shiny model *against* a simple baseline model**.
+Trickle small amounts of *live production data* to be handled by your new model as a canary test before you fully commit.

 #### Infrastructure Testing

-Your ML pipeline should be as reproducible as possible from one day to the next.
+Your ML pipeline should be as **reproducible** as possible from **one day to the next**.

-Test the reproducibility of your training pipeline by training two or more models side-by-side with the same data and measure any discrepancies between metrics.
-Also, test things like the ability to continue training predictably from a mid-crash checkpoint.
-Don’t forget to create integration smoke tests for your entire pipeline, all the way from first data validation down to model deployment.
-These sorts of tests should run continuously and during the deployment of a new model version.
+Test the reproducibility of your training pipeline by **training two or more models side-by-side** with the same data and measure any discrepancies between metrics.
+Also, test things like the ability to continue training predictably from a **mid-crash checkpoint**.
+Don’t forget to create **integration smoke tests** for your entire pipeline, all the way from first data validation down to model deployment.
+These sorts of **tests should run continuously** and during the deployment of a new model version.

-You should continuously test your rollback infrastructure, as it is your last line of defense when all other tests have failed you.
+You should continuously test your **rollback infrastructure**, as it is your last line of defense when all other tests have failed you.

 #### Key Takeaways - Testing

-1. Due to the dynamic nature of ML, testing is even more critical.
+1. Due to the dynamic nature of ML, testing is even more **critical**.
-2. Testing code is good; testing data is paramount.
+2. Testing code is good; **testing data is paramount**.
-3. Reproducibility of the pipeline is the key to safe deployment.
+3. **Reproducibility** of the pipeline is the key to safe deployment.

 ### Deployment and Inference

 #### Batch Inference

-Instead of providing value instantly in real-time for each request, batch inference provides answers to a set of questions later.
+Instead of providing value instantly in real-time for each request, batch inference provides answers to a **set of questions later**.

-In the MLOps context, the value of inference in fixed intervals allows engineers to parallelize more efficiently and use a considerable amount of computing power more predictably.
+In the MLOps context, the value of inference in fixed intervals allows engineers to parallelize more **efficiently** and use a considerable amount of computing power more **predictably**.

 #### Online Inference

-Online inference suits any situation where the value provided by the model is needed right away.
+Online inference suits any situation where the value provided by the model is **needed right away**.

-Any error or bias in the prediction leaks back to the customer right away.
-The system also needs to be automatically scalable to accommodate the peaks in traffic. (...)
-Requirements for monitoring are much higher, and reaction time for any intervention needs to be close to zero.
+Any **error or bias** in the prediction leaks back to the customer right away.
+The system also needs to be **automatically scalable** to accommodate the peaks in traffic. (...)
+Requirements for **monitoring** are much higher, and reaction time for any intervention needs to be close to zero.

 #### Edge Inference

-Instead of having an app consume a central cloud API, you deploy the model as part of your application directly in the user’s device or browser.
+Instead of having an app consume a central cloud API, you deploy the model as part of your application **directly in the user’s device** or browser.

-Perfect scaling comes for free as the more requests you get, the more edge devices you have at your disposal. (...)
-The downside is that it might become harder to maintain all the different versions out there.
+**Perfect scaling** comes for free as the more requests you get, the more edge devices you have at your disposal. (...)
+The downside is that it might become **harder to maintain** all the different versions out there.

-Another potential downside is security.
+Another potential downside is **security**.
 While you are not sending all your data to external devices, you are sending a model that is trained with that data.

 #### Key Takeaways - Deployment and Inference

-1. Use batch inference where possible.
+1. Use **batch inference** where possible.
 Online inference should be a last resort.
-2. Use edge inference where possible as it means perfect scaling for free.
+2. Use edge inference where possible as it means **perfect scaling** for free.
-3. Complex setups need robust monitoring.
+3. Complex setups need **robust monitoring**.

 ---

 ## Conclusion

 Contrary to ML, MLOps doesn’t come with a promise to solve any business problems directly.
-Instead, it comes with the promise to accelerate how your investments in ML return value.
+Instead, it comes with the **promise to accelerate** how your investments in ML return value.

 MLOps won’t yield immediate results, and it’ll likely require commitment from a broad range of stakeholders.
-Still, the process will deliver increasing benefits with the scale of your machine learning efforts.
+Still, the process will deliver **increasing benefits with the scale** of your machine learning efforts.

 The four critical best practices we suggest you adopt are:

-- Versioning to ensure reproducibility of models
+- **Versioning** to ensure reproducibility of models
-- Pipelines to build better systems collaboratively
+- **Pipelines** to build better systems collaboratively
-- Testing to set standards for your production models
+- **Testing** to set standards for your production models
-- Automation to save time and build towards self-healing systems
+- **Automation** to save time and build towards self-healing systems

-Ultimately, the goal of MLOps is to reduce technical friction to get the model from an idea into production in the shortest possible time, and then to market with as little risk as possible, and you should judge tooling decisions against that goal.
+Ultimately, the goal of MLOps is to reduce technical friction to get the model **from an idea into production in the shortest possible time**, and then to market with as little risk as possible, and you should judge tooling decisions against that goal.